srvaroa/labeler/README.md

 ## Troubleshooting

-This action will avoid failing in all cases, so if you're experiencing unexpected behaviour it's worth looking at execution logs.
+To avoid blocking CI pipelines, the action will never return an error code and just log information about the problem.
 Typical errors are related to non-existing configuration file or invalid yaml.

+If you wish to make the action fail the pipeline, you can override this behaviour thus:

+    steps:
+    - uses: srvaroa/labeler@master
+      with:
+        fail_on_error: true

+When `fail_on_error` is enabled, any failure inside the action will exit the action process with an error code.

 ## Configuring matching rules